BoneInscri/ics-pa/notes/PA_2.md

 ![image-20231113155029489](PA_2.assets/image-20231113155029489.png)

-SLLIW, **SRLIW**, and SRAIW are RV64I-only instructions that are analogously defined but operate on **32-bit values and sign-extend their 32-bit results to 64 bits**.
-SLLIW, SRLIW, and SRAIW encodings with **imm[5] ̸= 0 are reserved**.
+SLLIW， **SRLIW**， and SRAIW are RV64I-only instructions that are analogously defined but operate on **32-bit values and sign-extend their 32-bit results to 64 bits**.
+SLLIW， SRLIW， and SRAIW encodings with **imm[5] ̸= 0 are reserved**.

-Previously, SLLIW, SRLIW, and SRAIW with **imm[5] ̸= 0** were defined to cause illegal in- struction exceptions, whereas now they are marked as reserved.
+Previously， SLLIW， SRLIW， and SRAIW with **imm[5] ̸= 0** were defined to cause illegal in- struction exceptions， whereas now they are marked as reserved.
 This is a backwards-compatible change.

 逻辑右移！